 Students are given a variety of opportunities to develop as individuals within the school.
 Students can participate in many educational activities that are not part of structured lessons.
 The Middle and Upper schools offer a range of exciting and stimulating clubs and events to cater for every student regardless of ability.
 These include, amongst others, a comprehensive range of sporting opportunities, performing arts and music, computing, science, eco, karting and language clubs.
-Students have access to a fully equipped leisure centre, football and rugby pitches, gyms, dance studios and tennis courts.
-In the academic year 2019/20 a new Astroturf facility will be installed on out middle campus.
+Students have access to a fully equipped leisure centre, Astroturf, football and rugby pitches, gyms, dance studios and tennis courts.
 Students are actively encouraged to use these facilities, not only during lessons, but also during extensive extra - curricular activities.
 We even have an allotment for the keen gardeners amongst our students, that is also regularly supported by parents and donations from local garden centres and seed companies.